Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 10 gives two files same permission
  Command 11 adds execute permission to all subdirectories of the current directory for the owner, group owner and other users Command 12 creates a direcctory with a specific permission in the working directory Command 13 changes group owner for a file
+ Command 14 changes owner and group owner